 Each year, the National Association of State Boards of Education recognizes distinguished leaders for their contributions to improving education for all children.
+Up to three “Distinguished Service” awards are given to state board members from across the country for their outstanding contributions to education.
 Two awards are given to individuals: the “Policy Leader of the Year” and “Friend of Education” awards.
-Up to three “Distinguished Service” awards are given to state board members from across the country for their outstanding contributions to education.
-The Board of Directors may also designate a “David A. Kysilko Award” winner, an individual who has demonstrated an unwavering commitment to NASBE values and service of state boards of education.
+The Awards Committee or Board of Directors may also designate a “David A. Kysilko Award” winner, an individual who has demonstrated an unwavering commitment to NASBE values and service to state boards of education.
+The award is named after David Kysilko who was a longtime employee at NASBE as director of publications and editor.
 Winners are nationally recognized at NASBE’s Annual Conference each year.

 Distinguished Service Award(s):

 This award provides an opportunity to recognize the outstanding contributions to education made by state board of education members from across the country.
 NASBE members may nominate for national recognition current or recently retired board members whose efforts on behalf of education are deemed to be of outstanding benefit to the quality of American education and the shaping of its future.

 Policy Leader of the Year Award: